Ortus-Solutions/contentbox-cli/README.md

 ### Installing ContentBox

-We have created the `install` command so you can easily install ContentBox on any OS, using any supported CFML engine and supported database.
+We have created the `install` and the `install-wizard` commands so you can easily install ContentBox on any OS, using any supported CFML engine and supported database.
 Here are the supported engines and databases:

-**Suported CFML Engines**
+#### Suported CFML Engines

 - Lucee 5+
 - _Adobe 2016 (End of life December 2021)_
 - Adobe 2018
 - Adobe 2021

-**Supported Databases**
+#### Supported Databases

 - Hypersonic SQL
 - MySQL 5.7